Authentication

 {HTTP_METHOD}, {RESOURCE}, {QUERY_PARAMETERS}, {HEADERS}, {PAYLOAD}

-A canonical request format is a standardized representation of an HTTP request that is used as the input for generating the HMAC signature.
-The canonical request format ensures consistency in how the request data is prepared for HMAC calculation, which is essential for both the sender and receiver to compute and verify the HMAC accurately.
+A canonical request format is a standardized representation of an HTTP request used as the input for generating the HMAC signature.
+It ensures consistency in how the request data is prepared for HMAC calculation, which is essential for both the sender and receiver to compute and verify the HMAC accurately.

 JSON Web Tokens (JWT)